 There will be some people who can’t make it to the event but would like to contribute, so set up an online fundraising site to capture those missed donations!

-4. Back to School Carnival
+10. Back to School Carnival

-Autumn is a perfect time to be outside, which is why planning a back to school carnival is one of the top fall fundraising ideas your nonprofit or charity should consider.
-Organize age-appropriate carnival games, rent a bouncy house and have your most artistic staff member or volunteer paint faces.
-To raise money, ask for donations or charge a fee per activity.
+Autumn is a perfect time to be outside, which is why planning a back-to-school carnival is one of the top fall fundraising ideas your nonprofit or charity should consider.
+Plus, an outdoor event is an ideal choice if you’re just dipping your toes into coming back to in-person events because it allows for more distancing.

 Pies and autumn go together like peanut butter and jelly, which makes this idea one of the sweetest fall fundraising ideas out there.

-7. Haunted House
+13. Haunted House

-Turn your office into the scariest haunted house in your town that’ll guarantee chills and maybe even a few nightmares.
+Turn your office, a church, or local community space into the scariest haunted house in your town that’ll guarantee chills and maybe even a few nightmares.
 Attendees will happily pay an entry fee if they’re guaranteed a good scare!

 One thing’s guaranteed during the fall: leaves.
 They’re everywhere!